 General Awareness: Questions in this component will be aimed at testing the candidate’s general awareness of the environment around him and its application to society.
 Questions will also be designed to test knowledge of current events and of such matters of everyday observations and experience in their scientific aspect as may be expected of any educated person.
-The test will also include questions relating to India and its neighbouring countries especially pertaining to sports, History, Culture, Geography, Economic Scene, General Polity, Indian Constitution, scientific Research etc. These Questions will be such that they do not require a special study of any discipline
+The test will also include questions relating to India and its neighboring countries especially pertaining to sports, History, Culture, Geography, Economic Scene, General Polity, Indian Constitution, scientific Research, etc. These Questions will be such that they do not require a special study of any discipline

 Quantitative Aptitude (Maths): The questions will be designed to test the ability of appropriate use of numbers and number sense of the candidate.
-The scope of the test will be the computation of whole numbers, decimals and fractions and relationships between numbers.
-It will test sense of order among numbers, ability to translate from one name to another, sense or order of magnitude, estimation or prediction of the outcome of computation, selection of an appropriate operation for the solution of real-life problems and knowledge of alternative computation procedures to find answers.
-The questions would also be based on arithmetical concepts and relationship between numbers and not on complicated arithmetical computation (The standard of the questions will be of 10+2 level).
+The scope of the test will be the computation of whole numbers, decimals and fractions, and relationships between numbers.
+It will test sense of order among numbers, ability to translate from one name to another, sense or order of magnitude, estimation or prediction of the outcome of computation, selection of an appropriate operation for the solution of real-life problems, and knowledge of alternative computation procedures to find answers.
+The questions would also be based on arithmetical concepts and relationships between numbers and not on complicated arithmetical computation (The standard of the questions will be of 10+2 level).

 English Language & Comprehension: Reading Comprehension, Fill in the Blanks, Spellings, Idioms & Phrases, One Word Substitution, Sentence Correction, Error Spotting, Synonyms, Antonyms.
 Candidates’ ability to understand correct English, his basic comprehension and writing ability, etc. would be tested

 ✅ SSC CGL Syllabus (Tier-II) and Exam Pattern